AllenNeuralDynamics/aind-data-schema/doc_template/source/opendata.rst

 ###########################

 The Allen Institute for Neural Dynamics (AIND) is committed to FAIR, Open, and Reproducible science.
-We therefore share all of the raw and derived data we collect publicly with rich metadata.
-We share data as near to the time of collection as possible, including preliminary data collected during methods development.
+We therefore share all of the data we collect publicly with rich metadata as near to the time of collection as possible.
+We share data at all stages of the data lifecycle, including preliminary data collected during methods development, processed data that we are actively improving, or highly curated data used in a publication.

-In addition to sharing curated datasets with data archives like `DANDI <https://dandiarchive.org/>`_ and `BIL <https://www.brainimagelibrary.org/>`_, we are also excited to share all of our data in one public S3 bucket generously hosted by the `Registry of Open Data on AWS <https://registry.opendata.aws/>`_.
+In addition to sharing curated datasets with modality-specific NIH data archives like `DANDI <https://dandiarchive.org/>`_ and `BIL <https://www.brainimagelibrary.org/>`_, we are also excited to share all of our data in one public S3 bucket generously hosted by the `Registry of Open Data on AWS <https://registry.opendata.aws/>`_.
 All data is stored here: ``s3://aind-open-data``

 *******************